suhrig/arriba/README.md

 Arriba creates two output files:

 * `fusions.tsv`: This is the main output file of Arriba and contains a list of fusion candidates sorted from highest to lowest confidence.
 Low-confidence fusions should be considered speculative unless there is additional evidence, e.g., when the fusion is a recurrent event in the given entity.
 For cohort-analyses, you might want to ignore low-confidence fusions.
-* `discarded_fusions.tsv`: This file lists all events which were classified as artifacts or which are observed in healthy tissue (e.g., read-through transcripts and non-canonically spliced transcripts).
+* `fusions.discarded.tsv`: This file lists all events which were classified as artifacts or which are observed in healthy tissue (e.g., read-through transcripts and non-canonically spliced transcripts).